vishnunairjanardhan/democms/src/content/posts/customer-acquisition-strategy.md

 author: Mrudul
 authorImg: "Mrudul.png"
 title: Customer Acquisition Strategy | 99minds
-description: " You'll learn the principles of customer acquisition strategy in this article.
-You'll be able to develop an acquisition plan that is so adaptable that it can endure the test of time and change trends by the end"
+description: "A customer acquisition strategy is a plan or set of methods used to attract and acquire new customers for a company through various marketing and sales tactics."
 heading: Top 23 Effective Customer Acquisition Strategy You Might Be Missing On
 image:
   url: "/assets/blog/Top 23 Effective Customer Acquisition Strategy You Might Be Missing On.webp"